DUNDAI1998/RflyPanorama/README.md

 # Fisheye to Panorama with RflySim: Multi-Fisheye Image Stitching for Panoramic Vision

-This repository provides a Python script to stitch four fisheye camera images into a seamless image, based on polynomial fisheye distortion modeling and equirectangular projection.
+This repository provides a Panoramic dataset for UAV localization and a Python script to stitch four fisheye camera images into a seamless image, based on polynomial fisheye distortion modeling and equirectangular projection.
 Virtual scene construction and camera image capturing simulation are based on the RflySim full version 3.07.

 ---